vsch/idea-multimarkdown/BUILD.md

   Markdown plugin.
 The following only needs to be performed once per sandbox creation:

-  * To disable the bundled plugin run the `prepareSandbox` task to create the sandbox used for the plugin.
+  * To disable the bundled plugin run the `prepareSandbox` task from the IDE Gradle tool window or `./gradlew prepareSandbox` from the command line to create the sandbox used for the plugin.
   * create a file [disabled_plugins.txt](build/idea-sandbox/config/disabled_plugins.txt)
     with `org.intellij.plugins.markdown` as the only line.